 What Is The Dickens Fair?

-If all that wears you out, you can have a beer or other liquid refreshments at four traditional English pubs.
-For something stronger, try the Bohemian Absinthe Bar.
+If all that wears you out, you can have a beer or other liquid refreshments at four traditional English pubs or the Bohemian Absinthe Bar.
 Or go for caffeine instead and enjoy a cup of hot tea and cucumber sandwiches at Cuthbert's Tea House (reservations required).
-Many of the food stands feature British-style classics like bangers and mash, meat pies, fish, and chips or roasted chestnuts.
-And if all that isn't enough, you can start your holiday shopping at any of dozens of shops.
+Food stands feature British-style classics like bangers and mash, meat pies, or roasted chestnuts.

 Reasons to Go to the Dickens Fair

-The Dickens Fair has a very festive atmosphere, with a variety of things to see and do and good-natured, nostalgic ambiance.
 Charles Dickens' London may not have been quite like the Dickens Fair, but it's still fun to spend some time thinking of a bygone era.
+And the players are there to help you do that.

-The shops have well-made merchandise, reminiscent of the era.
-That makes the fair a good place for a bit of holiday shopping - if the people on your list would enjoy what you find.
+The shops have well-made merchandise, which makes the fair a good place for a bit of holiday shopping - if the people on your list would enjoy what you find.
 The food is tasty and reasonably priced compared to similar events.

 Reasons to Skip the Dickens Fair